doctorwidget/emacs-clojure-settings/emacs-primer.rst

 ``M-x paredit-wrap-square``  Wraps with square (vector) braces ``M-x paredit-wrap-curly``   Wraps with curly (map) braces ``M-x paredit-wrap-angled``  Wraps with angled (html) braces

+``M-s``  to splice an inner form out into its parent outer form
+         Think of this as *promoting* the inner contents to the outer tier.
+         This is a *highly* useful command.

 ``C-RIGHT`` Current list grows by *slurping* one element from the right ``C-LEFT``  Current list shrinks by *spitting* one element from the right